 Remove the beef from the packaging and generously sprinkle on Kosher salt and refrigerate.
 The next day, rinse the salt off the beef and place in a zip lock bag.
 Combine the marinade ingredients in a small bowl mixing well.
 Pour marinade over the beef and seal bag tightly releasing all air.
 Place in a bowl and refrigerate overnight or up to 2 days.
 Repeat or simply double to make a second marinade for brushing on the beef while cooking and serving.

 Preheat grill or grill pan.
 Remove beef from the marinade, discarding the marinade and patting the beef dry.
 Pour the fresh marinade in a small saucepan and simmer to reduce slightly.
 Place the beef on the grill brushing with marinade and turning several times until done.
 Approximately 14-16 minutes for rare, 18-20 minutes for medium.
-If using on a grill pan, grill both sides and then place in a 420 degree oven to finish cooking, about 15-20 minutes.
+If using on a grill pan, grill both sides, just enough to sear and create nice grill marks, then place in a 420 degree oven to finish cooking, about 15-20 minutes.
 Using a meat thermometer, I make sure it does not go over 130 degrees.

 Allow to rest for about 15 minutes lightly covered with foil.
 Carve into thin slices on the diagonal and across the grain.
 Serve with the remaining marinade.